Inside Jana Kramer's Long Road Back to Happiness After So Many Heartbreaks

 And then there was the understandable concern that she wasn't building a life with the right guy.
 Déjà vu all over again.

 "If Jana and I can go through the pain that we have both felt from our situation, which, during the midst of it, did you ever think it was going to go away?"
-Chaussin asked his wife on the latest episode of her podcast, Whine Down With Jenna Kramer, which dropped Monday.
+Chaussin asked his wife a year ago on an early episode of what was then just her podcast.
 "Never," Kramer replied.
 "Me either," he agreed.

 "Ever," she said.
 "And it's still there from time to time, but it lessens over time."

-These two have been working hard to hang onto what they've got, but, as Kramer said, they are "in it."
+These two, now co-hosts of Whine Down With Jenna Kramer and Mike Caussin, continue to work hard to hang onto what they've got, but, as Kramer said, they are "in it."
 As opposed to how she felt with the two dress rehearsals that came before.

-"I wouldn't really call them marriages, I would call them glimpses of things," Kramer kicked off her podcast's premiere episode with a nod to the two times she tied the knot before settling down with Caussin.
+"I wouldn't really call them marriages, I would call them glimpses of things," Kramer kicked off Whine Down's premiere episode with a nod to the two times she tied the knot before settling down with Caussin.

 Michael Buckner/Getty Images

 "One I met when I was 19 and we went to Vegas.
 The other one I was only married to for a week and now he's my best friend," she continued.
 Hubby No. 1 was Michael Gambino, and their Las Vegas-staged union was quickly annulled.
-Hubby No. 2 was actor Johnathon Schaech, whom she met shooting Prom Night.
+Her second husband was actor Johnathon Schaech, whom she met shooting Prom Night.
 As she mentioned, the main issue was that she "was going right, he was going left."

 Newly divorced from Christina Applegate when they started dating ("he called me Christina so many times"), Shaech was based in L.A., while Kramer was ready to decamp to Nashville to pursue her music career.
 After dating off and on for three years ("every time I got in a good relationship, he'd always come back"), he was finally ready to commit.
 They tied the knot on July 4, 2010, and, as she was walking down the aisle, Kramer realized she hadn't done the right thing.
 In fact, she had called off the wedding two weeks beforehand, but she put everyone else's interests (including the OK! exclusive they'd agreed to) before her own.
 A divorce was in the works days later.